defano/wyldcard/README.md

 A _function_ directs HyperTalk to perform a task that produces some value.
 Therefore, functions can appear as a term in an expression.
 For example, `3 / the average of "1, 2, 3"` is a legal expression.

-HyperCard provides a suite of built-in functions plus the ability to script new ones.
+WyldCard provides a suite of built-in functions plus the ability to script new ones.

 ### Built-in functions